Get in Touch

 What battery warranty should I expect?

-Most quality batteries offer 10-year warranties guaranteeing 70-80% capacity retention after 10 years.
+Most quality batteries offer 10-year warranties guaranteeing 70% capacity retention after 10 years.
 Tesla Powerwall: 10 years, unlimited cycles, 70% capacity.
-BYD: 10 years, 80% capacity.
-Sungrow: 10 years, 60% capacity (lower guarantee).
+BYD: 10 years, 70% capacity (increased from 60% in November 2024).
+Sungrow: 10 years, 70% capacity (increased from 60% in October 2024).
 Enphase: 10-15 years depending on model.
 Longer warranty doesn't always mean better - check the capacity guarantee percentage, not just duration.

 Is a home battery worth it without solar panels?